interTwin-eu/itwinai/docs/README.md

 make html

 # Serve a local HTTP server to navigate the newly created docs pages.
-# You can see the docs visiting http://localhost:8000 in your browser.
+# You can see the docs by visiting http://localhost:8000 in your browser.
 python -m http.server --directory  _build/html/
 ```